shdlabs/SSTorytime/src/README.md

 # Source code for the N4L knowledge representation

-Some notes on the source code
+Some notes on the source code:

 ## `N4L.go`

 This program promises:

--To parse a configuration file in the current directory to define some reusable terms -To parse a knowledge file of "notes" and convert into a graph -To output the summary as text or upload data to a Postgres database
+* To parse a configuration file in the current directory to define some reusable terms
+* To parse a knowledge file of "notes" and convert into a graph
+* To output the summary as text or upload data to a Postgres database

 The nodes (or vertices) of the graph are blobs of text, which might be anything from a single word to a long passage pasted in from